Measurement Setup

 This conversion measurement page lets advertisers set up conversion tracking during onboarding, ensuring accurate reporting and optimal campaign performance from day one.

-As the content designer, I simplified complex technical language, clarified the value of conversion tracking, and created a guided experience that gave first-time users confidence to complete setup successfully.
+We surfaced conversion measurement setup during onboarding—making this critical step more prominent and transforming a frequently skipped task into a natural part of campaign setup.
+I simplified complex technical language, clarified the value of conversion tracking, and created a guided experience that gave first-time users confidence to complete setup successfully.

 Team